If you live in a geographic area where ticks thrive, then you know very well how much of a nuisance ticks can be.

 Final Thoughts About Using Chickens for Tick Control

-So if you struggle with a large tick population around your home, maybe consider letting your chickens roam freely in order to use chickens for tick control.
+So if you struggle with a large tick population around your home, maybe consider letting your chickens roam freely to use chickens for tick control.

 In addition to using chickens as a form of tick control, you may also consider: